AlexxEG/YouTube-Downloader/README.md

 YouTube Downloader
 ==================

-YouTube Downloader is a simple program to download & convert YouTube videos.
-Currently it only converts to MP3 using [FFmpeg](http://www.ffmpeg.org/).
+YouTube Downloader is a program to download & convert YouTube videos and playlists using [youtube-dl](http://rg3.github.io/youtube-dl/) & [FFmpeg](http://www.ffmpeg.org/).
+Currently it only converts to MP3.

 Download
 --------

-An installer (coming...) & portable version can be found in [Releases](https://github.com/AlexxEG/YouTube-Downloader/releases)
+An installer & portable version can be found in [Releases](https://github.com/AlexxEG/YouTube-Downloader/releases).

 Screenshots
 -----------